Beijing: Events

 Beijing's LeSports Center is one of the main venues for the 2019 FIBA Basketball World Cup.

 The city hosted the second Chinese National Games in 1914 and the first four National Games of China in 1959, 1965, 1975, 1979, respectively, and co-hosted the 1993 National Games with Sichuan and Qingdao.
 Beijing also hosted the inaugural National Peasants' Games in 1988 and the sixth National Minority Games in 1999.

 In November 2013, Beijing made a bid to host the 2022 Winter Olympics.
 On 31 July 2015, the International Olympic Committee awarded the 2022 Winter Olympics to the city becoming the first ever to host both Summer and Winter Olympics also for the 2022 Winter Paralympics becoming the first ever to host both Summer and Winter Paralympics.

 Venues

-Major sporting venues in the city include the National Stadium, also known as the "Birds' Nest", National Aquatics Center, also known as the "Water Cube", National Indoor Stadium, all in the Olympic Green to the north of downtown; the MasterCard Center at Wukesong west of downtown; the Workers' Stadium and Workers' Arena in Sanlitun just east of downtown and the Capital Arena in Baishiqiao, northeast of downtown.
+Major sporting venues in the city include the MasterCard Center at Wukesong west of downtown; the Workers' Stadium and Workers' Arena in Sanlitun just east of downtown and the Capital Arena in Baishiqiao, northeast of downtown.
 In addition, many universities in the city have their own sport facilities.

-In Olympic Winter Games Beijing 2022, Beijing divided the competition into three competition zones.
-They are Beijing, Yanqing (the suburb of Beijing), and Zhangjiakou.
-The government built a high-speed railway between Beijing and Zhangjiakou.
-It takes 20 minutes to travel from Beijing to Yanqing and 50 minutes from Beijing to Zhangjiakou by high-speed rail.

-The "Birds' Nest" not hosted for any competition events, except for the opening and closing ceremonies.
-Beijing National Aquatics Center, also called "Water Cube", changed to "Ice Cube".
-This is called the “Water Cube” because he was built in the 2008 Summer Olympics to serve as a swimming competition venue.
-In the 2022 Winter Olympics, it was used as a competition venue for ice events, so it was renamed the “Ice Cube”.
-Specifically, it host for curling competition.
-Capital Indoor Stadium was responsible for short track speed skating and Figure skating.

-For the 2022 Winter Olympics, the government has also built two new venues.
-National Speed Skating Stadium, also called "ice ribbon", hosted speed skating.
-Another new stadium built in Shougang, "Shougang Ski Jump," and held the events of Freestyle Skiing and Snowboarding.
+The Olympic Green is a stadium cluster centered on the National Stadium.
+It was originally developed for the 2008 Summer Olympics and modified for the 2022 Winter Olympics.
+The Big Air Shougang ski jump is in the western suburbs and was built for the 2022 Winter Olympics.